tanishka6/CompressionTool-C/README.md

 *DURATION*: 4 WEEKS;
 *MENTOR*: NEELA SANTHOSH KUMAR

-📦 Project Title: File Compression and Decompression in C 💻 Platform Used: Dev C++
+🧩 Project Title: RLE String Compression and Decompression in C 💻 Platform Used: Dev C++
 🎓 Learning Sources: YouTube, GeeksforGeeks, ChatGPT
 🧾 Description:
-This project implements a basic file compression and decompression system in C using Run-Length Encoding (RLE) — a simple and effective data compression technique.

-The program allows users to:

-Compress the contents of a text file (e.g., "aaabbc" → "a3b2c1")

-Decompress a file encoded in RLE format back to its original form

-Perform these operations through a user-friendly, menu-driven interface

-🔍 Key Features:
-✅ Compression Logic:
-Reads the input file character by character.

-Counts consecutive repeating characters.

-Writes the character followed by the count to the output file using fprintf().

-✅ Decompression Logic:
-Reads the compressed file character and count pair.

-Writes the character count times into the output file using fputc().

-✅ Interactive Menu:
-Offers three choices: compress, decompress, or exit.

-Prompts the user for input and output file names.

-📘 Example:
-If the input file contains:

-nginx
-Copy
-Edit
-aaaabbcc
-The compressed file will store:

-nginx
-Copy
-Edit
-a4b2c2
-After decompression, the output file will restore the original:

-nginx
-Copy
-Edit
-aaaabbcc
-✅ Concepts Practiced:
-File handling (fopen, fgetc, fputc, fprintf, fscanf)

-String manipulation and I/O operations

-Run-Length Encoding logic (RLE)

-Error handling and user input validation

-Menu-driven programming in C
+This C program implements a Run-Length Encoding (RLE) algorithm to compress and decompress string data stored in files.
+The program performs two main operations:

+Compression — Reads a string from input.txt, compresses it using RLE, and writes the result to compressed.txt.

+Decompression — Reads the compressed RLE string from compressed.txt and reconstructs the original string into decompressed.txt.

+🔍 How It Works:
+✅ Compression Phase
+Reads the input text character by character.

+Replaces sequences of repeated characters with the character followed by its count.

+Example:
+"aaabbc" → "a3b2c1"

+✅ Decompression Phase
+Reads character-number pairs from the compressed file.

+Repeats each character based on the number that follows it.

+Reconstructs the original string and saves it into a new file.

+✅ File I/O Handling
+Uses standard file pointers: fopen, fgetc, fputc, fprintf, ungetc, fclose.

+Handles both alphabetic characters and numeric count extraction robustly using isdigit and ungetc.

+📘 Example Workflow:
+input.txt:
+aaaaabbcc

+compressed.txt:
+a5b2c2

+decompressed.txt:
+aaaaabbcc

+✅ Key Concepts Practiced:
+File handling in C (fopen, fgetc, fputc, fprintf, fclose)

+Run-Length Encoding (RLE) algorithm

+Buffering and character processing

+Use of isdigit(), ungetc() for parsing character-count pairs

+Defensive programming with error handling for file access

 💡 Learning Outcome:
-This project helped me understand how compression algorithms work, how to manipulate files at a low level, and how to build interactive CLI applications.
-It gave me practical exposure to both reading/writing files and implementing real-world data encoding methods.
+This project deepened my understanding of file I/O, data compression techniques, and string manipulation in C. It also helped me practice writing reusable functions and organizing code into logical modules for compression and decompression tasks.

 📚 Acknowledgments:
-Built with guidance and references from:
+This project was built with help from:

-YouTube tutorials (for RLE logic visualization)
+YouTube tutorials for visualizing RLE logic

-GeeksforGeeks (for file handling syntax and patterns)
+GeeksforGeeks for C file handling references

-ChatGPT (for debugging and refining logic)

-OUTPUT:
+ChatGPT for logic refinement and error handling support